sustech-se2019/group-c-sustech-chatroom/README.md

 5. Fixing Checkstyle,PMD,Findbugs erros(11610528 Tianci Pan)
 6. Camera feature (11612601 Zhicheng He)

 a) Chosen Features
-****
-	In this iteration we chose to develop the registration function, login function, camera function.
+	/In this iteration we chose to develop the registration function, login function, camera function.
 First of all, from the development point of view, user data as the index of data, other functions rely on user data for the specified push, so the user datas' manipulation must be completed in the first time, and from the perspective of the user interface, the first thing that users would do for entering the application is to register or log in, so these two functions should be completed first.
 The only one in the remaining functions that can be developed in parallel with the login registration function are cameras and translations.
 The camera is easier to implement, so the third option is to complete the camera.

 b) Test scenario
 	+ Register